aws-samples/eks-multi-cluster-gitops/initial-setup/README.md

 Each cluster you create requires 1 VPC (with an Internet Gateway attached), 2 Public Subnets, 2 Private Subnets, 2 NAT Gateways, and 2 Elastic IP Addresses (attached to the NAT Gateways).
-Please make sure that the quotes of the AWS account you use for deploying this sample implementation can accommodate that.
+Please make sure that the quotas of the AWS account you use for deploying this sample implementation can accommodate that.

 This document will assume all resources are created in `eu-west-1`.